magneticstain/ip2cr/README.md

 - Support for searching through accounts within an AWS Organization
 - IPv6 support
 - JSON output to easily integrate with scripts
+- Ability to map the network path taken from the internet to the identified resource

 ### Roadmap